Minnesota lieutenant governor to replace Franken in Senate

-(Reuters) - Minnesota’s Democratic Lieutenant Governor Tina Smith was appointed as U.S. senator by the state’s governor on Wednesday to replace Al Franken, who resigned after being accused of sexual harassment.
+(Reuters) - Minnesota’s Democratic Lieutenant Governor Tina Smith was appointed as U.S. senator on Wednesday to replace Al Franken, who resigned after being accused of sexual harassment.

 Smith, 59, will serve a one-year term concluding in January 2019, Governor Mark Dayton said at a news conference, and will run in a special election for the seat in November next year.